penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/wordfence/readme.txt

 9. Logging in is easy with Wordfence 2FA.

 == Changelog ==

+= 7.4.4 - January 14, 2020 =
+* Fix: Fixed a UI issue where the scan summary status marker for malware didn't always match the findings.

 = 7.4.3 - January 13, 2020 =
 * Improvement: Added WAF coverage for an Infinite WP authentication bypass vulnerability.